 - While the wet season, from May to October, brings more rainfall to Laos, it can still be a viable time to visit for certain travelers.
 The countryside becomes lush and green, and waterfalls and rivers are at their fullest.
 This period can be great for nature enthusiasts, as well as those interested in photography or experiencing the vibrant festivals that take place, such as the famous Boun Bang Fai (Rocket Festival) in May.

 What to pack for your trip to Laos

 From my own experience, it is necessary for you to bring along a light jacket or a wind jacket for all types of weather in Laos.
-It not only protects you from the rain but also from the extreme heat, especially when you ride on a motorbike or do a boat trip on the Mekong river.
+It not only protects you from the rain but also from the extreme heat, especially when you ride on a motorbike or do a boat trip on the Mekong River.
 Do not forget to put on sunscreen; I am sure you do not want to get burned by the sun.
-Another item which of great importance is insect spray because there various falls in Laos, due to the tropical weather, you will probably find annoying insects in these areas.
+Another item that is of great importance is insect spray because there are various falls in Laos, due to the tropical weather, you will probably find annoying insects in these areas.